 “I want to give credit to the Marine Corps for putting in the fish ladder,” said Reid.
 “It may very well have played a role in an easier pathway for the lamprey to get into the river.”

-In addition to the fish passage system or ladder installed in 2019 to aid steelhead, the U.S. Marine Corps which manages the river on Camp Pendleton, took steps to remove such as black bass, crayfish, common carp, catfish, mosquito-fish and American bullfrogs as a part of the National Marine Fisheries Service federal recovery plan.
+In addition to the system or ladder installed in 2019 to aid steelhead, the U.S. Marine Corps which manages the river on Camp Pendleton, took steps to remove such as black bass, crayfish, common carp, catfish, mosquito-fish and American bullfrogs as a part of the National Marine Fisheries Service federal recovery plan.